 David Marran is enjoying his role as a “stay-at-home Grandpa” following a 29-year career at the Kenosha News including two decades as the publication’s Sports Editor.

 During his time at the News, David guided a talented group of writers that furnished award-winning work while extensively covering the Kenosha sports community.

 After leaving the News, Marran continued his work as a member of the Chicago White Sox Department of Scoreboard Operations, which began on Opening Day 1984 at Comiskey Park.
 In that role, Marran displays information he has written and researched during White Sox home games.
-He has worked 1,848 games at Guaranteed Rate Field and looks forward to returning there in the near future.
+He has worked 1,926 games at Guaranteed Rate Field, including 79 in 2021.

 Marran enjoys tweeting as the @SoxNerd, following Marquette basketball and contributing to Kenosha.com.
 Mostly, though, David revels in spending time with Laura, his wife of 34 years, their two daughters, and their two grandchildren.

 Reeves, 42, graduated from Shoreland Lutheran High School and the University of Wisconsin, where he double-majored in journalism and history and covered various UW sports for The Daily Cardinal, one of the school’s two student newspapers.
 He also covered high school sports for Madison’s two daily newspapers at the time, the Wisconsin State Journal and The Capital Times.